bmiesch/protobuflab/README.md

 # ProtoLab (Protobuf Lab)
-A modern, browser-based Protocol Buffer playground built with Rust + Leptos compiled to WebAssembly (WASM), with JavaScript interop.
+A modern, Protocol Buffer playground running entirely client side. \
+Built with Rust + Leptos compiled to WebAssembly (WASM), with JavaScript interop.

 > **Note**: This repository is a public placeholder for the private repository.